wp-plugins/eliminate-render-blocking-javascript/readme.txt

 Render-Blocking JavaScript is keeping your page from loading faster.
 This affects both google ranking and loading speed.
 Use this plugin to Remove Render-Blocking JavaScript and fix Google PageSpeed Insights error.

+If your theme is coded ok, it should work.
+No guarantee it will work on every wordpress website.
+In case it does not work, just deactivate.
+The uninstall is clean.

 == Installation ==